City-of-Helsinki/drupal-module-helfi-helsinki-profiili/README.md

 ## Tests

-This module has unit and kernel tests.
+This module has unit tests.
 You need to have this module inside a working drupal installation.

 Command to run the tests: ```vendor/bin/phpunit public/modules/contrib/helfi_helsinki_profiili```